tusharsadhwani/blog/src/pages/post/builtins.md

 Uploaded '[42, 1000]'!
 ```

-### `super`
+### `super`: The power of inheritance

 `super` is Python's way of referencing a superclass, to use its methods, for example.

-Take this example, of a class that encapsulates the logic of summing two items.
+Take this example, of a class that encapsulates the logic of summing two items:

 ```python
 class Sum: